How to build a networked strategy

 “The three shifts are positioning ‘community’ as the new nexus of strategy; and of course it no longer requires geographic proximity.
 The flow and desire of people, virtually and across boundaries, towards different kinds of ‘belonging’ is creating new business opportunities for savvy leaders,” said Mr. Brown.

-Mr. Brown claims that while technology that allows for a more advanced and accurate strategy is the facilitator, the real developments are occurring on social, psychological and organisational levels.
+Mr. Brown claims that while technology that allows for a more advanced and accurate strategy is the facilitator, the real developments are occurring on social, psychological and organizational levels.

-“The first shift is ubiquitous information: everything more transparent, everyone more specialised.
+“The first shift is ubiquitous information: everything more transparent, everyone more specialized.
 Second is identity.
-Everyone now wants to engage with companies, organisations or products that reinforce who they are.
+Everyone now wants to engage with companies, organizations or products that reinforce who they are.
 We’re all trying to connect ourselves with particular values, and something bigger than our own lives,” said Mr. Brown.

 Building a networked strategy

 According to technical innovation website ZDNet, the on-trend developments in the world of business and technology focus primarily on five key elements fall under the following headings:

 - Strategic – Example; team collaboration, the cloud.

 - Incremental – Example; hybrid cloud.